 When inflammation of the heart muscle develops without any identified cause, it is called an idiopathic condition.

-70% of urban Indians are at risk of heart diseases.
-Know why young Indians are developing heart disorders.
+Majority of young urban Indians are at risk of heart diseases.
+To know why young Indians are developing heart disorders.

 Risk Factors for Myocarditis